vackosar/vackosar.github.io/_posts/2021-02-07-submodularity-in-ranking-summarization-and-self-attention.md

 This priciple is called diminishing returns.

 For example the price per product price as a function of set of purchased products \\( S \\) could be dependent on the product count \\( \| S \| \\).
-From following we then observe diminishing discount of adding an extra product into the cart.
+From following, we then observe diminishing discount of adding an extra product into the cart.

 <div>
   \( \mathrm{price}(S) = \exp(-|S|) \)<br>